How to Clean an Air Fryer

 If you notice any food particles that have cooked onto the inside of the air fryer or patches of baked-on grease, cover them with an easy-to-make baking soda paste: Combine a half cup of baking soda with a few tablespoons of water.
 Gently use a nonabrasive scrub brush or soft toothbrush to thoroughly scrub the interior of the air fryer.

 Never use metal utensils to remove crumbs or caked-on food from the machine.
 They can damage the nonstick coating and prevent your air fryer from working properly.

 Step 4: Wipe down the interior

 Once you’ve scrubbed the inside of the air fryer, give it a good wipe-down with a wet cloth.
-Wipe the applicance dry, then put the newly cleaned basket, tray, or pan back.
+Wipe the appliance dry, then put the newly cleaned basket, tray or pan back.
 And just like that, you’re good to go.

 Now that you know how to clean an air fryer, it’s time for your next cleaning task.
 (What, you thought you were done?)
 How about cleaning that refrigerator while you’re in the kitchen?

 - Allied Market Research: “Air Fryer Market by End User (Residential and Commercial) and Sales Channel (Hypermarket & Supermarket, Specialty Store and Online sales Channel): Global Opportunity Analysis and Industry Forecast, 2019–2026”

 - Kathy Hester, author of Vegan Cooking in Your Air Fryer and blogger at Healthy Slow Cooking